Prototyping more-than-human values for the food commons with urban agricultural communities

 Blockchain: A growing list of records, called blocks, which are linked using cryptography (a method of protecting information through the use of codes).
 Examples of blockchain include Spotify, a decentralised database that connects artists and licensing agreements with the tracks on Spotify’s service.

-Speculative design is a design method addressing big societal problems and looking towards the future—and creating products and services for those scenarios.
+Speculative design: Speculative design is a design method addressing big societal problems and looking towards the future—and creating products and services for those scenarios.
 It intends to provoke, while engaging in a participatory process that includes the people who are most impacted by current systems.
 “Where typical design takes a look at small issues, speculative design broadens the scope and tries to tackle the biggest issues in society.”